Coastal Quest

 Clean Coastal Water

-Our Role
+Our Projects

 Wildfires are increasing due to climate change.
-This has been particularly acute in California, where higher temperatures and drought have extended the wildfire season, impacting both urban areas and wildlands as well as critical drink water supplies and infrastructure.
+This has been particularly acute in California, where higher temperatures and drought have extended the wildfire season, impacting urban areas and wildlands and critical drink water supplies and infrastructure.
 However, there is limited understanding on post-fire effects of water quality, and even less that would inform coordinated regulation and policy at a regional and state-wide level.
 To address this, Coastal Quest is partnering with research institutes and local governments in California to develop a state-wide framework for monitoring post-fire impacts on water quality and infrastructure, pilot test the framework in fire impacted communities, and share the approach with other fire-impacted states and countries.

 • About Us